DStauffman/dstauffman/README.txt

 # dstauffman

-The "dstauffman" module is a generic Python code library of functions that I (David Stauffer) have found useful.
+The "dstauffman" module is a generic Python code library of functions that I (David C. Stauffer) have found useful.

-Developed by David Stauffer in March 2015.
+Developed by David C. Stauffer in March 2015.